 Watch this video to see how I put together these cute little boxes.

-Confession – besides my inability to come up with clever phrases, these little boxes sit empty in my own home today because I keep eating all my candy props.
+Confession – hide the craft candy or your boxes will be empty!
+When I created this project, the little boxes sat empty in my own home today because I keep eating all my candy props.
 I buy bags of candies to use in either photos or projects and I always eat them.
 In this case I bought candies to put in real advent calendar boxes and I keep eating it too!
 I have been sharing.. but chocolate.. in hiding away in a box, What!?
-How am I supposed to refrain knowing it’s in there.. someone else needs to fill these little gifties… or I need to buy broccoli for the boxes.
+How am I supposed to refrain knowing it's in there.. someone else needs to fill these little gifties… or I need to buy broccoli for the boxes.

 This printable kit is in two parts and some extras.
 The mini box comes in a free PDF you can print and cut yourself or use the SVG and upload to your Design Space account and cut with your Cricut.
 The little numbers are also available for free as a PDF and PNG.
 The PNG you can upload to Design Space and then convert to a Print the Cut design.

 You can use the SVG file with your Cricut machine or other electronic cutting machine.
 Or you can print designs and use scissors.
 I vote for cutting machine, let it do the heavy work while you sip your peppermint mocha!